 The answer to that question is obviously ‘Yes’ – teachers deserve it, but if only it were that simple.
 Other professions have strict advice and guidance about gift giving with transparency given pride of place.
 It is the norm for many companies and organisations that staff aren’t permitted to accept personal gifts from clients and customers.
 So, should teaching be any different?

-Across the board consistency is what the NHS are aiming to achieve by having a national code on conflicts of interests and NHS England’s new guidance provides sensible advice in relation to accepting gifts.
-It is well worth looking at and can help support good judgement in education circles too.
+Across the board, consistency is what the NHS are aiming to achieve by having a national code on conflicts of interests and NHS England’s new guidance provides sensible advice in relation to accepting gifts.
+It is well worth looking at and can help support a good judgement in education circles too.

 Do teachers have a similar code of conduct?
-Unfortunately, we don’t and it is a matter for individual schools to decide how best to approach gift giving.
+Unfortunately, we don’t and it is a matter for individual schools to decide how best to approach gift-giving.

 You Shouldn’t Have!

 Children like to show their appreciation so buying a present for their class teacher is almost an end of term tradition and ritual but parents shouldn’t feel obliged to.
 But there is a pressure to do something and gifting etiquette is tricky with lots of unwritten rules.